ismaelucky342/U-Tad/README.md

 # U-Tad

-Projects and content carried out during the first year of my double degree in software engineering and mathematics.
+Projects and content carried out during my B.S.
+Double Degree in Computational Mathematics and Computer Science

 Subjects in this project:
 - Programming 1 (C)